MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/getchar-getwchar.md

 |**getchar**|\<stdio.h>|
 |**getwchar**|\<stdio.h> or \<wchar.h>|

-The console is not supported in Universal Windows Platform (UWP) apps.
+The console isn't supported in Universal Windows Platform (UWP) apps.
 The standard stream handles that are associated with the console, **stdin**, **stdout**, and **stderr**, must be redirected before C run-time functions can use them in UWP apps.
 For additional compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md).

 ## Example